Download: Golden Fleece: Taxpayer Subsidies for Small Nuclear Reactors (pdf)

 Summary: Taxpayer Concerns

 In these tight budget times, federal taxpayers cannot afford yet another giveaway to the heavily-subsidized nuclear power industry.
-Continued taxpayer-backed support for SMR licensing in addition to R&D giveaways amounts to just another subsidy in a suite of federal supports for the nuclear industry.
+Continued taxpayer support for SMR licensing in addition to R&D giveaways amounts to just another subsidy in a suite of federal supports for the nuclear industry.
 More than 100 reactors operated by 30 companies exist in the United States; the nuclear industry, not federal taxpayers, must lead the way if SMRs are to reach commercial viability.

 Even the nuclear industry has said they can move forward without subsidies.
 Senior Vice President of Holtec International Pierre Oneid said his company aims to commercialize its SMR design whether or not it receives a federal cost-share subsidy.